Avia B-534: Further development

 The II series completed the remainder of the first order from the Czechoslovak Government, These were 45 aircraft numbered B-534.102 to 147.
 Like the I series these carried four guns.
 However the solution to the problems with the wing-mounted guns was to move these guns, now upgraded to the vz.30 to the fuselage with the others.
 The four 7.92 mm (0.312 in) machine guns were located on the sides of the fuselage, firing through the propeller.
 One very modern innovation was a bubble canopy; this had been tested on a small number of the early series aircraft, although it certainly was not a standard fit.

-During 1936, a second order for 46 aircraft were issued by the government.
+During 1936, a second order for 46 aircraft was issued by the government.
 The first 25 of these were the B-534/III version serial numbers B-534: 148–173.
 Production took place in the second half of 1936.
 It entered service between March and April 1937.
 The III series had aerodynamic refinements which saw the streamlining of the front carburetor air intake.
 Mudguard spats were also often added at the factory to the main gear.

 The remainder of the second order from 534.174 to 534.193 were the IV series.
 With later orders the fourth series would occupy the serial numbers .174 and 445 and was therefore the most numerous of the types.
 The most important change to the earlier series was the enclosed cockpit.
 The IV series also enjoyed a metal light alloy Letov (Hochfeld) Hd-43 propeller.
 The various refinements allowed the IV series to have an increased speed of over 200 mph, and this placed it on par with the best of its contemporary biplanes.
 A common alteration to the IV series was the replacement of the tailskid with a tailwheel.
 Operational experiences had shown that the spat on the main landing gear could become clogged with mud on grassy airfields and cause takeoff and landing problems.
 The spats were then often removed.